jpedro/jpedro.github.io/.posts/postgres.md

 non-trivial to horizontally scale.
 So keep it lean, keep it simple.
 Keep it dumb, stupid.

 Because the database _should_ be dumb.
-Just store and retrieve my data.
-And let me to run some adhoc queries over unindexed fields 😱, that on other wiser systems is strictly forbudt.
+Just safely store and retrieve my data.
+And let me to run some adhoc queries over unindexed fields 😱, that on other wiser, systems is strictly forbudt.

-So do **that** and do it well.
+So, do **that** and do it well.
 And please, for the love of god, make the WAL _impossible_ to turn off.
 Don't make me opt' it in (_looking at SQLite_).